ABN AMRO: The €480 Million AML Structural Failure

 Key Takeaway

-In April 2021, the Dutch banking giant ABN AMRO agreed to pay a staggering €480 Million ($575 Million) to settle a criminal investigation by the Dutch Public Prosecution Service (OM).
-The bank was found to have committed "serious shortcomings" in its processes to combat money laundering and terrorism financing (AML/CFT) over several years.
-This report dissects the structural collapse of the bank’s Client Due Diligence (CDD), the "structuring" transactions that went undetected, and the unprecedented targeting of former board members.
+In April 2021, the Dutch banking giant ABN AMRO agreed to pay a staggering €480 Million ($575 Million) to settle a massive criminal investigation by the Dutch Public Prosecution Service (OM).
+The bank was found to have committed "serious shortcomings" in its processes to combat money laundering and terrorism financing (AML/CFT) over a period of six years.
+This report dissects the structural collapse of the bank’s Client Due Diligence (CDD), the systematic failure to detect "structuring" transactions, and the unprecedented criminal targeting of its former executive board, including a former Finance Minister.

-TL;DR: In April 2021, the Dutch banking giant ABN AMRO agreed to pay a staggering €480 Million ($575 Million) to settle a criminal investigation by the Dutch Public Prosecution Service (OM).
-The bank was found to have committed "serious shortcomings" in its processes to combat money laundering and terrorism financing (AML/CFT) over several years.
-This report dissects the structural collapse of the bank’s Client Due Diligence (CDD), the "structuring" transactions that went undetected, and the unprecedented targeting of former board members.
+TL;DR: In April 2021, the Dutch banking giant ABN AMRO agreed to pay a staggering €480 Million ($575 Million) to settle a massive criminal investigation by the Dutch Public Prosecution Service (OM).
+The bank was found to have committed "serious shortcomings" in its processes to combat money laundering and terrorism financing (AML/CFT) over a period of six years.
+This report dissects the structural collapse of the bank’s Client Due Diligence (CDD), the systematic failure to detect "structuring" transactions, and the unprecedented criminal targeting of its former executive board, including a former Finance Minister.

 📂 Intelligence Snapshot: Case File Reference